 Fear of commitment?

-Q: What is meant by this except from this weeks reading?
+Q: What is meant by this passage from this weeks reading?
 “But Jesus did not commit Himself to them, because He knew all men, and had no need that anyone should testify of man, for He knew what was in man.”(John 2:24-25) This seems to make no sense.
 What would committing Himself to them have to do with the fact that “He knew all men”?
 Thanks for your thoughts.

 A: The keys to understanding this passage rely in context and understanding the Greek.